c0wsaysmoo/plane-tracker-rgb-pi/README.md

 nano /home/path/its-a-plane-python/farthest.txt
 ```

-However it won't work if you are using "sudo" to run the code.
+**NOTE** However it won't work if you are using "sudo" to run the code (if you set this up on Bullseye).
 You'll have to go into crontab and take "sudo" out if you are using it.

 # Project Overview